William Mitchell College of Law: Minneapolis law schools

-Four Minneapolis law schools followed: the Northwestern College of Law and the Minneapolis College of Law in 1912, the Minnesota College of Law in 1913, and the YMCA College of Law in 1919.
+Four Minneapolis law schools formed, all of which would eventually merge into William Mitchell.
+They were the Northwestern College of Law and the Minneapolis College of Law in 1912, the Minnesota College of Law in 1913, and the YMCA College of Law in 1919.
 Their apparent lack of institutional stability stands in contrast to the history of the St. Paul school.
 Among them they occupied more than a dozen different locations in downtown Minneapolis and were often beset by financial difficulties.

 The Northwestern school was founded by George Young, a University of Minnesota law graduate and local entrepreneur.
 When the University of Minnesota began to consider discontinuing its part-time evening program in 1912, Young sensed an opportunity and stepped into the breach to provide a similar service.
 Northwestern operated without incident until 1926, when Young died.
 By 1928, the school had declared bankruptcy and its students transferred to the Minneapolis College of Law.
 Similarly, the YMCA school ceased functioning in 1934, despite discussions of a formal merger with the Minnesota College of Law.

 Although incorporated in 1912, the Minneapolis school did not offer any formal classes until 1925.
 Its existence was dominated by funding issues, which were only alleviated by a formal merger with the Minnesota College of Law in 1940.
 The Minnesota school had been the most solvent of the four, so the two surviving Minneapolis law schools became one, the Minneapolis-Minnesota College of Law.